bbarker/FALCON/README.md

 Users interested the minDisj file will need to install the ATS language, which has a style similar to StandardML.

-Once minDisj is built, please add the following to your startup.m file (in UNIX, this should be in ~/Documents/MATLAB/), or run it before each use of FALCON:
+Once minDisj is built, consider adding the following to your startup.m file (in UNIX, this should be in ~/Documents/MATLAB/), or run it before each use of FALCON:

 addpath(genpath('MY_FALCON_DIRECTORY'));

+This will be especially useful if you plan on running analyses similar to those found in the publication; otherwise, the top-level directory should suffice.